Competitive BBQ Categories for 2017

 Coming in first place in the Top 3 Competitive BBQ Categories in 2017 is… drum roll… Pork Ribs!
 Pork Ribs was the only category to have been included in every single competition in 2016.

 Pork Ribs are the most difficult for me personally.
 It seems I overcook them 9 out of 10 times and end up with meat that falls off the bone.
 They still taste amazing, but are not comp worthy – competition pork ribs need to have ‘good bite’.
 That is, the meat needs to stay on the bone and there needs to be a clearly defined bite mark left behind.
-Perhaps I’ll make the switch from Johnny Trigg’s 3-2-1 method to Pitmaster Steve‘s 4@250 method!
+Perhaps it’s time to switch things up!

 What does it all mean?